zera-x/zera-3/SPEC.md

 WonderScript
 ============

-A code-as-data language with a (subset of) JavaScript symatics, emphasising it's functional aspects.
+A code-as-data language with a (subset of) JavaScript semantics, emphasizing it's functional aspects.

 See
 http://ki-lang.org